michielbdejong/meute/README.md

   * integer `from` the first IMAP id,
   * integer `to` the last IMAP id,
-  * boolean `includeBody` set to true if you want the email bodies; false if you want just the headers, Fetches emails over IMAP; they will come in as 'message' events (see `meute.on`)
+  * boolean `includeBody` set to true if you want the email bodies; false if you want just the headers, Fetches emails over IMAP; they will come in as 'message' events (see `meute.on`). *NB: this function is currently broken, use `meute.email.fetch` instead!*

 * `meute.email.fetch1(arr)` with `arr` an array of integers:
   Fetch the bodies of the messages with the specified IMAP ids.
-Useful if you retrieved all the headers first of all your new email, and want to retrieve the bodies of only a few of them.
+Useful if you retrieved all the headers first of all your new email, and want to retrieve the bodies of only a few of them. *NB: this function is currently broken, use `meute.email.fetch` instead!*

 * `fireInitial()`: load emails from disk into memory.
 This may take several minutes if you have more than 10,000 emails.